Data Flow & Privacy Map

 Risk Level Medium

 Regulation GDPR Art.
-32 (appropriate technical measures), GDPR Art.
-5(1)(f) (integrity and confidentiality)
+32 (appropriate technical measures); MASVS-STOR-1

 Field Value